SLee-842/SER315/Deliverables/KoelnerDomspatzen_Deliverable1.md

 ## Team Reflection

 ### Current Progress
+Completed high-level design for the software systems based on the provided requirements.
 ### Areas We Excelled
+Completed high-level design for the software systems based on the provided requirements.
 ### Areas of Improvement

 ### Problems Faced
+Getting used to GitHub and collaboration systems such as Huddle in Slack.
+Some requirements in the assignments were not clearly defined, such as "stages".
 ### Changes to Next Iteration
+We will get clarification on some expected functionality and requirements for the system and update our design if needed.
 ### Screencast URL
 [Example Hyperlink (Replace Me)](ExampleURL)